How to manage cashflow over Christmas

 What are the best options for businesses that want to manage cashflow and free-up money over the summer?

-Tax pooling is IRD-approved and can be used to defer provisional tax payments to a time that suits the taxpayer without incurring late payment penalties and UOMI.
+Tax pooling is IR-approved and can be used to defer provisional tax payments to a time that suits the taxpayer without incurring late payment penalties and UOMI.

 This method is cheaper than using many traditional forms of finance.
-Rates at Tax Management NZ (TMNZ) start from below eight percent, and tax pooling doesn’t affect existing lines of credit.
+And tax pooling doesn’t affect existing lines of credit.
 Also, no credit checks or security are required.

 The full amount of finance doesn’t need to be paid back if less tax is owed than first thought.
 The finance arrangement can be easily extended as well.